Latin Americans hail Francis as man to lead troubled Church

 “As the first pope from the Americas, his selection also speaks to the strength and vitality of a region that is increasingly shaping our world,” Obama said in a statement.

+She was joined by Australian abuse activists in saying he should do more to reach out to victims.

+“It should certainly be among the top priorities for the new pope,” Helen Last, director of In Good Faith, which advocates for survivors of sexual abuse by the clergy.

 U.N.
-Secretary-General Ban Ki-moon said he hoped Francis would continue to promote inter-faith dialogue.

-“We share many common goals - from the promotion of peace, social justice and human rights, to the eradication of poverty and hunger - all core elements of sustainable development,” he said.
-“We also share the conviction that we can only resolve the interconnected challenges of today’s world through dialogue.”
+Secretary-General Ban Ki-moon said he hoped Francis would continue to promote inter-faith talks, saying they “share the conviction that we can only resolve the interconnected challenges of today’s world through dialogue”.

 The Russian Orthodox Church welcomed the election and hoped “that relations between the Orthodox and Catholic churches will develop in a positive spirit”, state-run RIA news agency quoted a spokesman for Russian Orthodox Patriarch Kirill as saying.